 The next day, Sarah and I went in with a couple of supportive teachers to meet with the principal.
 The principal did thank us for coming to him with our concerns and giving him a few things to think about that could help him become a better principal for all his students, which I appreciated.
 He said that he would have to talk to the district superintendent and school board about it, though, so we scheduled another meeting for the next day.

 Later, we heard that they were thinking about having everyone walk individually instead being paired up.
 So much for tradition!
 We were angry that they were changing the procession only because we wanted to walk together.
-What kind of message was that going to send to LGBT students and allies, and the rest of the student body—that we didn’t deserve to be treated as equally as everyone else?
+What kind of message was that going to send to LGBTQ students and allies, and the rest of the student body—that we didn’t deserve to be treated as equally as everyone else?
 That is blatant discrimination.

 On Thursday, we met again with the principal after school.
 He and the school district had come up with what they thought was a solution that they thought would be comfortable for all the students: to cancel the procession and have the royalty already onstage at the beginning of the Pep Fest.
 But they were only coming up with these changes because they didn’t want us to walk together.
 That was discrimination.
-It was also denying us the chance to send out a positive message to the LGBT students and allies, which was the main reason I wanted to participate in the Snow Days royalty court.
+It was also denying us the chance to send out a positive message to the LGBTQ students and allies, which was the main reason I wanted to participate in the Snow Days royalty court.

 I couldn’t just sit back and let that happen.
-I wanted to do my part for the LGBT rights movement, no matter how small.
+I wanted to do my part for the LGBTQ rights movement, no matter how small.
 Also, they were getting rid of a part of the Pep Fest that I know a lot of the other people on the royalty court were looking forward to.
 I didn’t want that taken away from them either, because they deserved to have their moment in the spotlight as well.

 Later that afternoon, Sarah and I were put in touch with some amazing lawyers at the National Center for Lesbian Rights (NCLR) and the Southern Poverty Law Center (SPLC).
 When we told them what was going on, they wanted to help us out.
 That night we met up with a fantastic lawyer from the law firm of Faegre and Benson, who was working with NCLR and SPLC, to talk about the situation and figure out if there was a possible case.
 Our lawyers worked at amazing speed all night on Thursday to get everything in order.
 We couldn’t have asked for anyone better to help us.